Makster04/All_About_Hypothesis_Testing_and_Statistics/All_HypothesisTesting_Summary.md

 ## Important Equations and Python Implementations

 ### 1. Z-Test (for Population Mean)
+The Z-test is used to determine whether there is a significant difference between the population mean and the sample mean.

 **Equation:**
 \[ Z = \frac{X - \mu}{\sigma / \sqrt{n}} \]